uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 ## Submitting a batch job using multiple cores on a compute node

-If you have a job that can be structured to run across multiple cores, you can greatly speed up the time to your results.
+If you have a Matlab job that can be structured to run across multiple cores, you can greatly speed up the time to your results.
 The linear algebraic libraries in Matlab are multi-theaded and will make use of multiple cores on a compute node.
 The Parallel Computing Toolkit allows you to distribute for loops over multiple cores using parfor and other parallel constructs in MATLAB.
 For more information on using the Parallel Computing Toolbox in MATLAB see the.
 **<a href="https://www.mathworks.com/products/parallel-computing.html" target="_blank">MathWorks documentation</a>** .

 The example function `pcalc2Test1.m` above uses a  parallel for loop (parfor) in MATLAB.
 To run your parallel MATLAB code across multiple cores on one compute node, you can use a slurm script similar to the following:

 ```
 #!/bin/bash